The Founders’ Rule: How large our House should be

-However, as a practical matter, there is one problem with both the one-person-one-vote and apportionment algorithms: Though it is possible to find a range of solutions that closely approximate true interstate parity, a mathematically perfect solution is not possible.
+However, as a practical matter, there is one problem with both the one-person-one-vote and apportionment algorithms: Though it is possible to find a range of solutions that closely approximate true interstate parity, a mathematically perfect solution is not possible.5A mathematically perfect solution is extremely unlikely in a 50-state republic because there is no common denominator larger than 30,000 (even if the prime numbers are rounded to non-prime numbers).
 This is where the Founders’ Rule comes to the rescue!

 As shown in Figure 3, the intended version of the first Article specified that there must be at least one Representative for every 50,000 of apportionment population (for all population levels above ten million).
 And of course, the Constitution establishes the upper limit at one for every thirty thousand.
 Therefore, the ratification of this proposal would make constitutional any House size within that range even though it does not result in mathematically perfect citizen equality.
 For example, relative to the 2020 census, if the House had 6,692 Representatives, the difference between the largest and smallest congressional districts would be less than 4%, and the dispersion would be 12% (relative standard deviation).
 However, because that size complies with the first Article (as intended) it would be constitutional despite those discrepancies.